EPC

 Lack of Renewable Energy

-The absence of renewable energy solutions like solar panels or wind turbines fails to offset carbon emissions, reducing the EPC rating.
+The absence of renewable technologies, such as solar panels or wind turbines, prevents the offset of carbon emissions and lowers EPC performance.

 How to fix EPC problem areas